JiekaiLab/scarf/README.md

 ## 📊 Quick start

 We provide example datasets and pretrained models for quick testing.
+### Download demo data and pretrained model files
+Run the notebook ([download_data.ipynb](./downstream_tasks/download_data.ipynb)) to download automatically:

+- Download the demo dataset (demo_hPBMC.tar.gz) into the data/ folder.

+- Download model files (model_files.tar.gz) and extract:

+    - weights/ → into the weights/ folder

+    - prior_data/ → into the prior_data/ folder

+This ensures all required data and weights are available locally.

 ### Expected runtime on a normal desktop (40GB RAM, no GPU): ~2–3 minutes